testingforAI-vnuuet/AdvGeneration/README.md

 ## About the project
-Contain source code of adversarial example generation methods, namely HPBA
+Contain source code of adversarial example generation method, namely HPBA

 If you have any questions, please contact me via nguyenducanh@vnu.edu.vn.